Birth control in Africa: Birth control methods

-In most African countries, only a few types of birth control are offered, which makes finding a method that fits the reproductive needs, of a couple or an individual, difficult.
+In most African countries, only a few types of birth control are offered, which makes finding a method that fits the reproductive needs of a couple or an individual difficult.
 Many African countries had low access scores on almost every method.
 In the 1999 ratings for 88 countries, 73% of countries offered condoms to at least half their population, 65% of countries offered the pill, 54% offered IUDs, 42% offered female sterilization, and 26% offered male sterilization.
 Low levels of condom use are cause for concern, particularly in the context of generalized epidemics in Sub-Saharan Africa.
 The use rate for injectable contraceptives increased from 2% to 8%, and from 8% to 26% in Sub-Saharan Africa, while the rate for condoms was 5%–7%.
 The least used method of contraception is male sterilization, with a rate of less than 3%.
 6%–20% of women in Sub-Saharan Africa used injectable contraceptives covertly, a practice more common in areas where contraceptive prevalence was low, particularly rural areas.

 Cultural attitudes toward family planning

 In Northern Ghana, payment of bridewealth in cows and sheep signifies the wife's obligation to bear children, which results in an ingrained expectation toward a woman's duty to reproduce.
 As a result, men often perceive contraceptive-use as an indicator of their wife's infidelity or promiscuity.

-Child and forced marriages, a human rights breach that remains particularly high in Sub-Saharan African countries, limit female autonomy and often result in a culture that prevents women and young girls from feeling in control of their reproductive health.
+Child and forced marriages, a human rights breach that remains particularly high in sub-Saharan African countries, limit female autonomy and often result in a culture that prevents women and young girls from being in control of their reproductive health.
 The possibility that women may act independently, either toward healthcare or socially, is also regarded as a threat to the strong patriarchal tradition.

-Recently however, attitudes toward child marriages have improved, particularly in Nigeria, with many discussing the social and emotional disadvantages this can cause.
+Recently, however, attitudes toward child marriages have improved, particularly in Nigeria, with many discussing the social and emotional disadvantages this can cause.

 According to a 1987 study by John Caldwell, large families are seen as socially favourable and infertility is viewed negatively.
 This can cause a paradoxical use in birth control, where it is used to increase birth intervals, rather than to limit family size.

 Physical abuse and reprisals from the extended family pose substantial threats to women.
-If the wife used a contraceptive method without the husband's knowledge, violence against women was considered justified by 51% of female and 43% of male respondents.
+A 1999 survey conducted in northern Ghana found that 51% of female and 43% of male respondents considered domestic violence to be justified if a wife used a contraceptive method without her husband's knowledge.
 Women feared that their husband's disapproval of family planning could lead to the withholding of affection or sex, and even lead to divorce.